0jayer/DriveInOne/README.md

 ## Deployment

 DriveInOne is deployed as a single Docker service on [Render](https://render.com), which builds and runs the included `Dockerfile`.
-Because FastAPI serves both the API routes and the static frontend, there's no separate frontend host — everything lives at one URL (e.g. `https://driveinone.onrender.com`).
+Because FastAPI serves both the API routes and the static frontend, there's no separate frontend host — everything lives at one URL `[https://driveinone.onrender.com](https://driveinone.onrender.com)`.

 ### Redirect URIs — keep these in sync